-After Buckley’s untimely demise last year, a box of additional petitions in support of the amendment were found in her office, causing plenty of speculations.
+After Buckley’s untimely demise last year, a box of additional petitions in support of the amendment were found in her office.

-“She was part of the concerted conservative right wing effort in the Republican Party to keep this off the ballot,” says Chilcutt, who previously had to take Buckley to court when she refused to recognize the amendment.
+“She was part of the concerted conservative right wing effort in the Republican Party to keep this off the ballot,” says Chilcutt, who previously took Buckley to court when she refused to recognize the amendment.

 “The State Legislature did not want this on the ballot.”
 Nevertheless, it was automatically put on this year’s ballot, without CMR having to again take the matter to court.

 A 1999 Institute of Medicine report, conducted at the request of the White House Office of National Drug Control Policy was organized to settle some of the questions surrounding medical marijuana.

 The study’s conclusions provide evidence to support the arguments for both those who deem marijuana medicine and those who don’t.
 The report sites the drawback of delivering active ingredients through smoking marijuana but states, ‘there are patients for whom smoked marijuana might provide relief,’ especially cancer and AIDS patients who use it to control nausea and pain.

 For Multiple Sclerosis and other diseases that cause spasticity, the results were ‘moderately promising.’
 The authors warn that because of side effects such as lung damage and weakening of the immune system, marijuana should be used only as a last resort.